KellyDC/sshft/README.md

 ```

 **What happens**:
+- Validates source file/directory exists
+- Creates destination directory if it doesn't exist (upload only)
 - Compresses files using tar.gz for efficiency
+- Validates disk space on remote server
 - Transfers compressed archive
 - Extracts at destination
 - Cleans up temporary files on both ends